MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex8_Investigate.md

 1. Review the incident details on the right blade that opened.
 Scroll down and select the **View full details** button.

-1. If the "New incident experience" pop-up appears, follow the prompts by reading the information and selecting the **Next** button.
+1. If the "New incident experience" pop-up appears, follow the prompts by reading the information by selecting the **Next** button.

 1. On the left blade of the incident, change the Status to **Active** and then select **Apply**.